mdavids/rfc/content/draft-davids-forsalereg-16.md

 Furthermore, (#ethicalconsids) discusses some ethical considerations.
-In particular, the approach in this document aims to promote a more equitable domain aftermarket and minimizing potential for unintended commercial entanglements by registries.
+In particular, the approach in this document aims to promote a more equitable domain aftermarket and minimising potential for unintended commercial entanglements by registries.

 Examples are provided in (#examples).